rosenfeldamir/adaptive-nets/README.md

-# dynamic-neural-networks
+# Dynamic-Neural-Networks

-## a neural networks that adapts its parameters for each and every example.
+## A neural networks that adapts its parameters for each and every example.